Local Funding 2026

 Hasn’t Vista USD passed a bond before?

 Yes, Measure LL in 2018, made notable improvements to VUSD schools.
-Independent citizen oversight and
+Independent citizen oversight and annual audits confirm funds were spent as promised.
+Unfortunately, since the State provides no dedicated local facilities repair funding to school districts, there’s still much more work to be done.

 How much would a bond measure cost?